nas5w/typeofnan-javascript-quizzes/content/questions/pass-by-value/index.md

 <!-- explanation -->

 All JavaScript variables are passed by value - technically.
 For arrays, functions, and objects, the value is a reference to the original object.
 When changing properties of that object, the changes are reflected in the original.
-However, changing the value of a primitive data type such as string (or numnber, or boolean) does not change the original variable, as shown in `b1`'s value.
+However, changing the value of a primitive data type such as string (or number, or boolean) does not change the original variable, as shown in `b1`'s value.